Data Leakage Prevention

 US Social Security numbers

-The US Social Security Number (SSN) detector identifies valid SSN numbers in the standard format with dashes as separators (AAA-GG-SSSS
+The US Social Security Number (SSN) detector identifies valid SSN numbers in the standard format with dashes as separators (AAA-GG-SSSS), spaces as separators (AAA GG SSSS), or a combination of the two.

 Note that the confidence threshold level of the US social security number detector cannot be fine-tuned.